-Many times throughout a person’s career, they can decide to leave their current position, and seek new employment.
+Throughout a person’s career, they can often decide to leave their current position and seek new employment.

 In both instances, it is better to write a resignation letter that is formal and professional.

 You never know, when you may need the support of your old company, and in particular, your old boss.

 The opportunity to work in another place can be why, yet what happens if that all goes wrong, and your new job isn’t what it was supposed to be?
 Your old company may be willing to take you back, so you don’t want to burn your bridges.

 Here you can learn how to write a resignation letter without following a resignation letter template.

 You will also learn what to include, and what not to include as this can be vital to leaving on good terms.

 How Do You Write a Formal Letter of Resignation?

 It is good practice to send resignation letters and inform any manager you report to in person.
 However, even if you tell them orally, your letter delivers the official intention to leave the company.